yevgeniyilyin/aws-certification/sysops-associate/sysops-associate-notes.md

 - Control Access with SCP (allow or deny individual AWS services on account group basis).
 Attach policies to the OU (applies to all accounts within OU).
 Can select _black_ or _white_ listing for SCP
 - Automate AWS account creation
 - Consolidated billing

+Master account:
+- A master account is the AWS account you use to create your organization
+- You cannot change which account in your organization is the master account
+- Create organisations and OUs
+- Invite an external account to join organisation
+- Pay all charges accrued by all accounts in organisation
+- Never affected by SCP

 ## Service Control Policy (SCP)
 similar to IAM permissions policies but SCP don't grant any permissions